Kotlin/kotlinx.serialization/docs-website/topics/create-custom-serializers.md

 ```
 {kotlin-runnable="true"}

-## Create a custom primitive serializer
+## Create a custom serializer

 If you want more control over the structure of your serialized data, you can create a custom serializer.
-This allows you to customize how your data is represented, such as by converting an RGB integer value into a hexadecimal string.
+A custom serializer lets you define how a type is represented in its serialized form.

+Like generated serializers, custom serializers also implement the [`KSerializer`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization/-k-serializer/) interface.

 > You can also [modify the JSON output](serialization-transform-json.md) produced by an existing serializer without redefining its structure with `JsonTransformingSerializer`.
 >
 {style="tip"}

-Like generated serializers, custom serializers also implement the [`KSerializer`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization/-k-serializer/) interface.
+### Create a custom primitive serializer

-A primitive serializer represents a class as a single primitive value, such as a string or integer.
+Use a primitive serializer to represent a class as a single primitive value, such as a string or integer.

 To create a custom primitive serializer: